fern-demo/akamai-config/fern/markdown-content/v1/Development/typescript-1.md

 # Built-in Modules

-{{COMPANY_NICKNAME}} provides a number of built-in modules, including parameter parsing and cookie management.
+<Markdown src="../../snippets/COMPANY_NICKNAME.mdx" /> provides a number of built-in modules, including parameter parsing and cookie management.
 The module APIs are defined in the same akamai-edgeworkers package listed above and can be referenced with imports.

 Here we use the query parameter module to personalize the hello world: